fcarran/DevResources/README.md

 [Freecodecamp](https://www.freecodecamp.org/news/how-to-configure-your-macos-terminal-with-zsh-like-a-pro-c0ab3f3c1156/) has a great guide already on how to set this up, so I'll pick and choose what I ended up using.

 And assuming oh-my-zsh is already installed - the terminal should now look a little cleaner.
 But wait, there's still some more things to do!
 Like themes, extensions, and icon packs!
+Luckily, this all gets written to a new hidden file in your directory named .zshrc.

-If you've read ahead and taken a peak at my .zshrc file, you might have already seen a few of my day to day extensions and aliases (nobody likes to type more keystrokes than they have to).
+If you've read ahead and taken a peak at my [.zshrc](https://github.com/fcarran/DevResources/blob/main/.zshrc) file, you might have already seen a few of my day to day extensions and aliases (nobody likes to type more keystrokes than they have to).